onlypuppy7/LegacyShell/wiki/wiki/History/maphistory.md

 In the beginning, maps were just made via random number generators.
 Within early code there are functions for map generators that create based off of an initial seed.
 So either the maps themselves were baked into the code like they are in the [manually created era](#manually-created-era), or the seeds were bundled into the code, or the server sent the seed to the clients.

 If it was determined by the server, then the preservation of these maps would be particuluary difficult due to the fact that there wasn't anything defined really in circulation.
-What I mean by this is that it would cause all the different maps found in videos to be only have been temporary for that room and thus making it impossible to say that any one seed has particular importance.
+What I mean by this is that it would cause all the different maps found in videos to just have been temporary for that room and thus making it impossible to say that any one seed has particular importance.

 Due to archiving for this era being practically non-existent save for some [YouTube videos](./updatestimeline.md), it's hard to determine how exactly the distribution of maps was achieved.